 The LBDP program is designed to provide grants to businesses undertaking a major expansion or relocation project that will result in substantial private investment and the creation and/or retention of a large number of Illinois jobs.
 Funds available through the program may be used by large businesses for bondable business activities, including financing the purchase of land or buildings, building construction or renovation, and certain types of machinery and equipment.
 Grant eligibility and amounts are determined by the amount of investment and job creation or retention involved.

-SBA offers a variety of loan programs for very specific purposes, such as 7(a), CDC/504 and Microloa.
+SBA offers a variety of loan programs for very specific purposes, such as 7(a), CDC/504, and Microloan.
 Take some time to study the programs included in this link, to see if you qualify to participate.

-Upgrading your skills and developing yourself professionally is an important part of growing your business as technology continues to advance, regulations continue to be refined and new challenges and opportunity emerge.
+Upgrading your skills and developing yourself professionally is an important part of growing your business as technology continues to advance, regulations continue to be refined, and new challenges and opportunities emerge.
 IEN experts work with you and your business to develop the skill sets necessary to succeed in a dynamic business environment.

-The Technology Development Bridge is an Illinois venture capital fund that provides seed stage equity financing to small technology companies, among others.
-The program, funded by the Illinois Finance Authority and implemented as a partnership with private venture investors, is aimed at helping start-up firms access capital they need to grow and create jobs.
+The Technology Development Bridge is an Illinois venture capital fund that provides seed-stage equity financing to small technology companies, among others.
+The program, funded by the Illinois Finance Authority and implemented as a partnership with private venture investors, is aimed at helping start-up firms access the capital they need to grow and create jobs.